dober-man/GoodWAFSec/docs/module3/lab2/lab2.rst

 17. Click the bookmark for Login page

-18. At the username prompt try entering a sequel query for the username and the letter a for the password
+18. At the username prompt try entering a SQL query for the username and the letter a for the password

 ::